What is FOREX? And Why Does it Matter?

 Spot transactions

 Spot market deals are designed to be settled and delivered immediately.
-In trading terms, “immediately” means two business days.
+In trading terms, “immediately” means two business days (although USD / CAD trades can be completed within one business day).
 During holiday seasons, transactions can take much longer (up to six days).
 The day the transaction starts is called the transaction date.
 The day it is completed is called the settlement date.

 Forward transactions